ccatobs/MODBUS/README.md

 where the MODBUS server connection details, etc. are defined in [Parameters](https://github.com/ccatp/MODBUS/blob/master/src/client_config.json).

-So far the JSON output is display on stdout.
-For the time being the output looks something like this (your input needed):
+For the time being the output is a list of dictionaries:

 ```JSON
 [